Ectoplasm (paranormal): Fraud

 Ectoplasm on many occasions has been proven to be fraudulent.
 Many mediums had used methods of swallowing and regurgitating cheesecloth, textile products smoothed with potato starch and in other cases the ectoplasm was made from paper, cloth and egg white or butter muslin.

 The Society for Psychical Research investigations into mediumship exposed many fraudulent mediums which contributed to the decline of interest in physical mediumship.
 In 1907, Hereward Carrington exposed the tricks of fraudulent mediums such as those used in slate-writing, table-turning, trumpet mediumship, materializations, sealed-letter reading and spirit photography.

-In the early 20th century the psychical researcher Albert von Schrenck-Notzing investigated the medium Eva Carrière and claimed her ectoplasm "materializations" were not from spirits but the result of "ideoplasty" in which the medium could form images onto ectoplasm from her mind.
+In the early 20th century the psychical researcher Albert von Schrenck-Notzing investigated medium Eva Carrière and claimed her ectoplasm "materializations" were not from spirits but the result of "ideoplasty" in which the medium could form images onto ectoplasm from her mind.
 Schrenck-Notzing published the book Phenomena of Materialisation (1923) which included photographs of the ectoplasm.
 Critics pointed out the photographs of the ectoplasm revealed marks of magazine cut-outs, pins and a piece of string.
 Schrenck-Notzing admitted that on several occasions Carrière deceptively smuggled pins into the séance room.
-The magician Carlos María de Heredia replicated the ectoplasm of Carrière using a comb, gauze and a handkerchief.
+Magician Carlos María de Heredia replicated Carrière's ectoplasm using a comb, gauze and a handkerchief.

 Donald West wrote that the ectoplasm of Carrière was fake and was made of cut-out paper faces from newspapers and magazines on which fold marks could sometimes be seen from the photographs.
 A photograph of Carrière taken from the back of the ectoplasm face revealed it to be made from a magazine cut out with the letters "Le Miro".
 The two-dimensional face had been clipped from the French magazine Le Miroir.
 Back issues of the magazine also matched some of Carrière's ectoplasm faces.
 Cut out faces that she used included Woodrow Wilson, King Ferdinand of Bulgaria, French president Raymond Poincaré and the actress Mona Delza.

 After Schrenck-Notzing discovered Carrière had taken her ectoplasm faces from the magazine he defended her by claiming she had read the magazine but her memory had recalled the images and they had materialized into the ectoplasm.
 Because of this Schrenck-Notzing was described as credulous.
 Joseph McCabe wrote "In Germany and Austria, Baron von Schrenck-Notzing is the laughing-stock of his medical colleagues."